MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/hosting/MCDLaunchUriProvider.md

 #### Parameters
 * `uri` The URI to launch.
 * `fallbackUri` The web-friendly URI to launch in the event that the primary URI fails.
+This should be a http or https web address or a file.
 * `preferredPackageIds` The list of IDs of preferred applications to handle this URI.
 * `completionBlock` The code block to execute upon completion.